 Scott Alan Turner — Budgeting shouldn’t destroy your personal life — especially if you do it properly.
 But if you don’t budget, Katie lists seven possible consequences.
 The first is “being broke.”
 The other six aren’t much better.
 The obvious alternative is budgeting and Katie provides four “tips on how to have fun on a budget and still maintain your relationships.”

 The first is incredibly important: “Plan ahead.”
 If you don’t plan, your budget and spending will unravel quickly.
 She calls herself “the cruise director in my house.”
 She makes plans and budgets accordingly.
 A night at home with friends who bring snacks and drinks is inexpensive.
 A night on the town is expensive.
 Plan accordingly.

-Article last modified on May 31, 2017.
+Article last modified on November 20, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Mental Accounting - AMP.